mubashirdesign/WDIO-boilerplate/README.md

-Setting up WebdriverIO with mocha/chai/selenium-standalone and jenkins.
+Setting up WebdriverIO with mocha/chai/selenium-standalone and jenkins..

 To use this package